 Roadwork small world play

-I invited Kent to read the book Roadwork with me.
+I invited my son to read the book Roadwork with me.
 It didn’t take any convincing since it is his favorite book.
 It has been well loved and has been taped back together on multiple occasions.

-After reading the book though a couple of times, (because one time is never enough for Kent), I showed him the small world and said, “Look!
+After reading the book through a couple of times, (because one time is never enough for him), I showed him the small world and said, “Look!
 Roadwork!”
 He promptly got to playing, but not without his book as a companion.

-Just like in the book, Kent began clearing way for a new road.
+Just like in the book, my kiddo began clearing way for a new road.
 He pushed the sand with the bulldozer, scooped it with the excavator and hauled it away with the dump truck.
 He packed the sand using the steam roller and planted trees and bushes.
-He was making a road, and as he worked I heard him attempt to say the onomatopoeias used in the book.
+He was making a road, and as he worked, I heard him attempt to say the onomatopoeias used in the book.

-But what I enjoyed the most about watching Kent play in his Roadwork inspired small world was that he was attempting to read the book as he played.
+But what I enjoyed the most about watching his Roadwork sensory play, was that he was attempting to read the book as he played.
 He would turn the pages and look at the pictures to guide him of what to do next.
 He matched the construction toys with the pictures.

 Other books similar to Roadwork